 Mather served as chairman of the board of the Otis Steel Company, president of the Lake Superior & Ishpeming Railroad Company, the Grand Island Steamship Co., and the National Commercial Bank; vice-president of Citizens Savings and Trust and the Pioneer Iron Co.; and as director of the Kelley Island Lime & Transport Company, and Central Steel Company.
 In 1930, he helped form the Republic Steel Corporation and served as a director.

 In October 1927, Mather wrote his architect about a conversation he had with “our mutual friend, Mrs. Ireland” regarding a gateway they wanted to have built through the impenetrable wall that separated the two estates.
-Ireland's family lore explained the gate as a convenience for the postman and the milkman, but it really symbolized more than a convenience, as visits between the two households became increasingly frequent.
+Ireland's family lore explained the gate as a convenience for the postman and the milkman.
+Still, it symbolized more than a convenience, as visits between the two households became increasingly frequent.

 Before the wedding, Elizabeth had telegraphed a favorite uncle asking him to come to the ceremony at Trinity Cathedral.
 Thinking that meant a memorial service, the uncle sent a memorial wreath.
 William, known for his dry sense of humor, said, “Just cut it in half and put it around our necks.”

-Mrs. Mather served as the first president of the Garden Center of Cleveland in 1930, leading the institution to become one of the nation’s most important horticultural centers.
-She also promoted a vegetable relief garden project during the Depression which helped feed over 40,000 people.
-A leading proponent of beautification efforts in Cleveland, Mrs. Mather funded the development of a master plan for rebuilding the University Circle area into a major cultural center for the city.
+Mrs. Mather served as the first president of the Garden Center of Cleveland in 1930, leading the institution to become one of the nation’s most critical horticultural centers.
+She also promoted a vegetable relief garden project during the Depression, which helped feed over 40,000 people.
+A leading proponent of beautification efforts in Cleveland, Mrs. Mather funded the development of a master plan for rebuilding the University Circle area into a significant cultural center for the city.
 She also supervised the beautification of the grounds surrounding the Cleveland Institute of Art.

 Mrs. Mather also worked as a social worker at Rainbow Hospital for Crippled Children and made generous contributions to Western Reserve University and the Cleveland Museum of Art.
 She established the Elizabeth Ring and William Gwinn Mather Fund.